RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/03-LEV.md

 <sup>9</sup> They shall therefore keep mine ordinance, lest they bear sin for it, and die therefore, if they profane it: I the LORD do sanctify them.
 <sup>10</sup> There shall no stranger eat [of] the holy thing: a sojourner of the priest, or an hired servant, shall not eat [of] the holy thing.
 <sup>11</sup> But if the priest buy [any] soul with his money, he shall eat of it, and he that is born in his house: they shall eat of his meat.
-<sup>12</sup> If the priest’s daughter also be [married] unto a stranger , she may not eat of an offering of the holy things.
+<sup>12</sup> If the priest’s daughter also be [married] unto a stranger, she may not eat of an offering of the holy things.
 <sup>13</sup> But if the priest’s daughter be a widow, or divorced, and have no child, and is returned unto her father’s house, as in her youth, she shall eat of her father’s meat: but there shall no stranger eat thereof.
 <sup>14</sup> And if a man eat [of] the holy thing unwittingly, then he shall put the fifth [part] thereof unto it, and shall give [it] unto the priest with the holy thing.
 <sup>15</sup> And they shall not profane the holy things of the children of Israel, which they offer unto the LORD;